So you've begun a new diet and exercise regimen and you dropped a few pounds but now you seem to have stopped seeing

 Your body thinks it is starving itself so your metabolism slows and holds on to the fat.
-Losing weight does not mean not giving your body what it needs.
+Losing weight after 50 does not mean not giving your body what it needs.

 Again, your body fuel is food, and should be considered as such.
 Not taking in enough calories with deplete your body of essential nutrients and causes fatigue, which will in turn prevent you from keep your exercise activity level up.

 Your diet should consist of fat burning foods (unprocessed) that will keep your energy revved up all day long.

 You Aren't Sleeping Enough